dij0s/PETAL/thesis/bachelor_thesis.typ

 - The intent: specifies whether the query is "factual" (for e.g. requesting data) or "actionable" (seeking planning guidance, recommendations, or strategic advice).
 - The location: the municipality name mentioned in the user request, if available.
 - The aggregated query: a summary that combines all available context from the current conversation and the previous query into a single one.
-- The conversation type: identifies the conversational context ; "new_analysis" (fresh query), "correction_request" (user questions the accuracy of a previous response) or 'follow_up' (user requests additional detail or expansion on the same topic).
+- The conversation type: identifies the conversational context ; "new_analysis" (fresh query), "correction_request" (user questions the accuracy of a previous response) or "follow_up" (user requests additional detail or expansion on the same topic).
 - The need for clarification: defines whether more information is needed to understand what users wants (e.g., missing location, unclear intent, or vague request).
 - The needs for memoization: specifies if the user provided explicit preferences, corrections to assumptions, or scope refinements that should be remembered for future queries (for e.g. the format used to summarize the retrieved data or only considering a single aspect from certain data points).

 Implementation-wise, the output of the language model is constrained to a single Pydantic#footnote("https://docs.pydantic.dev/latest/") data schema.
-While these models typically generate natural language responses, these complex multi-agent systems benefit from a structured output format that can easily be further processed.
+While language models typically generate natural language responses, these complex multi-agent systems benefit from a structured output format that can easily be further processed.

 This is possible thanks to OpenAI#footnote("https://openai.com/"), introducing the support for structured outputs in late 2024, a feature that has since been adopted by many providers.
+Pydantic enables this by providing a simple way to define data models and validate data, ensuring the output format is consistent.

-The instructions #ref(<intent_router_prompt_system>) and #ref(<intent_router_prompt_user>) are designed to guide the language model on how to generate the correct output.
+The instructions #ref(<intent_router_prompt_system>) and #ref(<intent_router_prompt_user>) are designed to guide the language model on how to generate the correct output#footnote("All prompts are included in the appendix.").
 Few-shot prompting helps the language model by providing examples on how to complete the task, helping it generalize to subsequent prompts.
 In this context, it facilitates the definition of the _aggregated_query_ and _needs_memoization_ fields.